 He is survived by his mother Jeannett (Beardall) Jones, his brothers Alvin (Ginny), Jim Buzz (Lori), Dave (Maria), his sisters Sheryl (Dave), Janet (Chuck), Kathy (John), sons Steve (Nicole), Brady (Whitney), Brandon (Jen), Jake, Brett (Annie), and daughter-in-law Dena (Mike), their mother his loving eternal companion Terri Lee Jones, her parents Neal and Estelle Porter, plus his 13 grandchildren that he is extremely proud of.

 Funeral services will be held Friday, October 25, 2019 at 11:00 a.m. in the Windsor Third Ward Chapel, 1405 North Main Street, Orem with a viewing from 9:30 - 10:45 a.m. prior to the services.
 Family and friends may attend an evening viewing Thursday, October 24, 2019 from 6:00 - 8:00 p.m. in the Olpin Family Mortuary Chapel, 494 South 300 East, Pleasant Grove.
 Interment will be in the Orem City Cemetery.
 Condolences may be sent to the family at www.olpinmortuary.com.

-To send flowers to William "Willie" Henry Jones' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Willie" Henry Jones, please visit our floral store.